 The roots of Jim Crow laws began as early as 1865, immediately following the ratification of the 13th Amendment, which abolished slavery in the United States.

 These codes worked in conjunction with labor camps for the incarcerated, where prisoners were treated as enslaved people.
 Black offenders typically received longer sentences than their white equals, and because of the grueling work, often did not live out their entire sentence.

 Violence was on the rise, making danger a regular aspect of African American life.
-Black schools were vandalized and destroyed, and bands of violent whites attacked, tortured and lynched black citizens in the night.
+Black schools were vandalized and destroyed, and bands of violent white people attacked, tortured and lynched Black citizens in the night.
 Families were attacked and forced off their land all across the South.